j-flan/GeoJSON-Earthquakes/README.md

 # GeoJSON-Earthquakes
-Mapping USGS earthquake data from the last 30 days
+Mapping USGS earthquake data from the last 30 days using Pyhon